 Organizations should have in place a strong cybersecurity program with policies.
 Many organizations have room for significant improvement on that front.
 Remote work is an area organizations now need to anticipate.
 Working from home — especially as a sudden requirement — may mean using personal computers, networks, and possibly email accounts.
 These systems are not under the control of the organization and may present cybersecurity and legal risks.
 Fortunately, employees who are knowledgeable and have secured their home systems can minimize risks to the organization (as well as their family).

 Here are some quick cybersecurity tips for you (or your employees) who are in the sudden position of working from home, using personal computers, networks, and other systems.
-Follow my “four pillars of cybersecurity” and improve your (i) knowledge and awareness, (ii) device security, (iii) data security, and (iv) network and internet security.
+Follow my “four pillars of cybersecurity” as below.
 Improve things little-by-little, don’t make huge changes at once, and think of my “security dial” concept.

 - Knowledge and awareness: Human decision making and common sense are essential to remaining secure and preventing cybercrime (including with transfer of funds).

 - Device security: Keep physical control of computers (don’t lose your phone or laptop), keep them malware free and updated, check your privacy and security settings.